 Mikulov is a lovely little town, population 7800, on the Czech-Austrian border.
 It makes a great day trip from Brno or as part of a cycling or walking tour through South Moravia.
 While you can take a bus from Brno to Mikulov, it is much nicer to take the train to Popice and then walk over the Palava Hills to Mikulov.

 The path from the village of Popice to the Palava Hills.
 You can just make out the lake on the left and the ancient castle on the first peak of Palava.

 Taken from the ancient castle, looking back at the lake.

 It’s a beautiful hike across the hills.
 If you’re lucky you might see some of the Palava wild goats.

-The stunning view of Mikulov as you approach it from the Palava Hills.
+The stunning view of Mikulov as you approach the town from the Palava Hills.

 One of the major landmarks in Mikulov.